grzegorz8/delta/benchmarks/infrastructure/aws/terraform/README.md

    master_node_address = "35.165.163.250"
    ```

 5. Once the benchmarks are finished, destroy the resources.
+If the S3 bucket contains any objects, it will not be
+   destroyed automatically.
+One need to do that manually to avoid any accidental data loss.
     ```bash
     terraform destroy
     ```